legalizemath/tor-lnurl-lightningaddress/README.md

 # WHAT IS THIS?

-server.js creates local server + static onion address accessible through tor to use for lnurlp or lightning addresses. it includes CORS headers so it can be fetched from random pages like https://codepen.io/legalizemath/full/eYymQKb
+server.js creates local server + static onion address accessible through tor to use for lnurlp or lightning addresses. it includes CORS headers so it can be fetched from random pages like https://codepen.io/legalizemath/full/eYymQKb (from tor browser)

 what it creates for me for example: